Schönbrunn Palace - Austria

 The fact that I was able to save money throughout the semester that I spent study in Austria came as a pleasant surprise.
 But fortunately for me, despite residing in the most expensive city in the nation, the rent was less costly where I used to live.
 My utility costs were taken care of, and the cost of using public transportation was negligible.
-As is common practise in Salzburg, I purchased a bicycle not long after I arrived, which enabled me to reduce my expenses even more.
+As is common practice in Salzburg, I purchased a bicycle not long after I arrived, which enabled me to reduce my expenses even more.
 Food and booze were also far less expensive than I had anticipated being.
 It was wonderful, especially in light of the fact that the expense of being a student in the UK is increasing.
 And taking into consideration that Austria is often regarded as one of the most desirable places to live in all of central Europe, I really had no grounds for complaint.

 10. The beer festivals and Christmas markets in Austria are really incredible.

 With over six different Christmas markets to choose from, I was spoiled for choice when it came to celebrating the holiday in Salzburg.
 I went to several different markets in Austria and gathered the mulled wine cups that were specific to each one, including the ones in Vienna and Innsbruck.
 This resulted in a lot of mulled wine being consumed, and as a natural consequence, a lot of wonderful holiday memories being built with my friends.
 People are merry and particularly sociable when they are at the markets, and the atmosphere is hard to surpass.
 In a similar vein, there are beer festivals.
 They were the top points of my time spent on the Erasmus programme in Austria.
 Donning dirndls (of which I now have three) and spending whole days outside in the sunlight, consuming food and drink.
 The whole thing was a wonderful experience!